koudounasalkis/Time-of-Flight-Cameras-in-Space/README.md

 `global_registration.py` approach uses FTFH features extraction as described [here](https://www.cvl.iis.u-tokyo.ac.jp/class2016/2016w/papers/6.3DdataProcessing/Rusu_FPFH_ICRA2009.pdf), followed by the classical RANSAC method presented in [this paper](http://www.cs.ait.ac.th/~mdailey/cvreadings/Fischler-RANSAC.pdf).
 This model has been chosen to be the representative of Feature-Learning methods, due to its simplicity and yet its effectiveness.

 ### 3DRegnet
 `3dregnet` package implements the model presented in [this paper](https://arxiv.org/pdf/1904.01701v1.pdf), which outperforms other state-of-the-art End-to-End Learning-Based methods.
-Unfortunately, it presents several drawbacks when applied to "real-world" point clouds (same shape between the source and target, initial rotation and translation information have to be provided, etc,), therefore the model finally chosen for this thesis work is `FMR`.
+Unfortunately, it presents several drawbacks when applied to "real-world" point clouds (same shape between the source and target, initial rotation and translation information have to be provided, etc,), therefore the model finally chosen for this article is `FMR`.
 Please find more details concerning the algorithm in the linked paper.

 ### FMR